The possible risks associated with the different sleeping practices of the child

 photo article sleep

 Even if you're a little disappointed that the crib doesn't look "complete" without bedding, (and we understand you!) you can find comfort in the money you'll save.
-Why not invest that extra money in high quality bed sheets?
+Why not invest that extra money in high-quality bed sheets?
 And then, you will surely sleep more peacefully knowing that you are taking all the necessary precautions for the safety of your child.

-The best baby position recommended today
+The best position for baby recommended today

-This recommendation to put the baby on his back applies to infants throughout the first year of life.
+This recommendation to lay the baby on his back applies to infants throughout the first year of life.
 However, it is particularly important during the first six months, when the incidence of SIDS is highest.
 Since 1992, when the American Academy of Pediatrics began recommending this sleeping position, the annual rate of SIDS has decreased by more than 50%.

 sleep article photo